Unsorted-array/Travelon/readme.md

 # layout and styling !

-  *create header and footer partials
+  * create header and footer partials
-  *Add in bootstrap
+  * Add in bootstrap

-#creatin new locations
+# creating new locations

-  *setup new campground Post route
+  * setup new campground Post route
-  *Add in body parser
+  * Add in body parser
-  *setup route to show form
+  * setup route to show form
-  *add basic style
+  * add basic style